 Because seniors today are defying the stereotypes of what it means to be elderly, healthcare marketers must adjust to create meaningful experiences and build relationships.

 Here are a few key things to keep in mind:

-A more traditional marketing approach (print ads, direct mail, TV, radio, etc.) can work well for targeting seniors because they are comfortable engaging on those channels and still use them regularly.
+A more traditional marketing approach (print ads, direct mail, TV, radio, etc.) can work well for targeting seniors because they are comfortable engaging through those channels and still use them regularly.

 But just because traditional marketing can still work well doesn’t mean marketers should abandon the idea of digital marketing completely.